Series: Stephanie Plum #14

 MY THOUGHTS (Short and Sweet)

 After reading mysteries and thrillers, one after another, I needed some Plum craziness.
-Nothing I've read can lighten my mood like Stephanie and her gang.
+Consistently nothing I read can lighten my mood quite like Stephanie and her gang.
 Everything you expect in a Stephanie Plum novel is here, including lots of laughs.
 I always look forward to the next installment and try not to dwell on the fact that someday Stephanie's number will be up (no more Plum books.)